 Protein is the most filling and satiating macronutrient, so including additional protein as part of a weight loss plan can help you to feel fuller for longer.
 Having a protein shake before your meal can help you to eat fewer calories and still feel like you’ve had a decent meal.

 A high protein breakfast has been shown to have a positive effect on weight loss, so having your shake before breakfast could help make a difference.
-Just remember to include to calories from the whey powder and whatever you mix it with!
+Just remember to include the calories from the whey powder and whatever you mix it with!

 When to Take Whey Protein for Muscle Gain

 Whey is perfect for supplementing your protein intake, which is perfect for those looking to build muscle.
-You should be looking to get around 1g of protein for every lb of lean bodyweight, so factor in your dietary protein and make up the difference with whey.
+You should be looking to get around 1g of protein for every lb of lean body weight, so factor in your dietary protein and make up the difference with whey.

 It’s recommended that whey protein is taken around 30 minutes before the start of a workout and as soon as possible afterwards.
-If you need a 3rd shake, either first thing in the morning or last thing at night have been suggested, but the exact timing isn’t as important as your pre and post workout shakes.
+If you need a 3rd shake, either first thing in the morning or last thing at night have been suggested, but the exact timing isn’t as important as your pre and post-workout shakes.

 How Much Whey Protein after a Workout?